TEF

 Intermediary professionals lack a body to represent their institutional interests

-Custom House Agents, freight forwarders and trade professionals have no forum that can represent their collective governance and professional integrity interests before regulatory authorities and courts.
-TEF fills that role.
+Custom House Agents, freight forwarders and other intermediaries and service providers in regulated sectors have no forum that can represent their collective governance and professional integrity interests before regulatory authorities and courts.
+TEF fills that role as a core registered object of its mandate.

 03

-Public revenue protection lacks a practitioner voice in research and policy
+Public revenue protection lacks an institutional voice in research and policy

-Academic and policy institutions studying customs and trade governance rarely have practitioners in the room.
-TEF brings 60 years of frontline customs practice to research that is typically confined to legal commentary or theoretical analysis.
+Academic and policy institutions studying corporate governance and trade compliance rarely have practitioner reading fluency in the room.
+TEF brings frontline regulatory practice to research that is typically confined to legal commentary or theoretical analysis.

 India Customs Valuation